 At the end of our 2022 taxable year, we had estimated federal and California net operating loss (NOL) carryforwards of approximately \$850.1 million and \$624.8 million, respectively.
-Federal NOLs begin to expire in 2023 and California NOLs begin to expire in 2028.
+Federal NOLs begin to expire in 2027 and California NOLs begin to expire in 2028.
 We may not generate sufficient taxable income in future periods to be able to realize fully the tax benefits of our NOL carryforwards.
 Although, under existing tax rules, we are generally allowed to use those NOL carryforwards to offset taxable income in subsequent taxable years, our ability to use those NOL carryforwards to offset income may be severely limited to the extent that we experience an ownership change within the meaning of Section 382 of the Internal Revenue Code.
 These provisions could also limit our ability to deduct certain losses (built-in losses) we recognize after an ownership change with respect to assets we own at the time of the ownership change.
 In general, an ownership change, as defined by Section 382, results from transactions increasing ownership of certain stockholders or public groups in our stock by more than 50% over a three-year period.
 In addition, the generation of taxable income from cancellation of debt may further reduce the NOL.
 Any limitation on our NOL carryforwards that could be used to offset taxable income would adversely affect our liquidity and cash flow, as and when we become profitable.
 On October 23, 2019, our Board enacted a three-year Tax Benefit Preservation Rights Agreement (NOL rights plan), which was approved at the Company's 2020 annual meeting of stockholders, is designed to mitigate the risk of losing net operating loss carryforwards and certain other tax attributes from being limited in reducing future income taxes.
 Our NOL rights plan was extended by our Board to October 2025 subject to shareholder approval at our 2023 annual meeting of shareholders.
-Although our NOL rights plan is intended to prevent an ownership change, we cannot provide any assurance that our shareholders will approve the ex
+Although our NOL rights plan is intended to prevent an ownership change, we cannot provide any assurance that our shareholders will approve the extension of our rights plan to 2025, that we will not experience an ownership change or that we will otherwise be able to use, in full or in part, our NOLs.